DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Experiments

 \subsection{Implementation Details}

 Pytorch is adopted to implement our proposed method.
-For training the network, we use Adam optimizer \cite{32} to minimize the cross-entropy loss with an initial learning rate of $10^{-3}$.
+For training the networks, we use Adam optimizer \cite{32} to minimize the cross-entropy loss with an initial learning rate of $10^{-3}$.
 The convolutional layer weights are initialized by the Kaiming Normalization \cite{33} and the biases are set to 0.
-Besides, we apply the cosine annealing strategy \cite{34} to control the change of the learning rate during training.
-Given the limitation of GPU memory, the batch size is set to 4 and the size of all scans is fixed to $64\times224\times224$ by under-sampling or up-sampling.
+Besides, we apply the multi-step decay strategy to control the change of the learning rate during training.
+The learning rate is reduced every 30 epochs with a decay factor of 0.1.
+All the models are trained from scratch using 2 NVIDIA Tesla P40 graphic processing units.
+Given the limitation of GPU memory, the batch size is set to 8 and the size of all images is fixed to $64\times224\times224$ by under-sampling or up-sampling.
+In each fold, the model is evaluated on the validation set at the end of each training epoch, and finally the best model within 80 epochs is evaluated on the independent test set.
 To alleviate the overfitting problem, we conduct online data augmentation including random flipping, rotation, translation, and scaling.
-The codes used in the experiments will be made publicly available.
+The codes used in the experiments is available\footnote{https://github.com/shijun18/COVID-19\_CLS}.